EMI Filter Basics

 Where Does EMI Come from?

 EMI comes from both human-made electrical devices and natural causes.
 Human-made EMI is most often the result of electronics or electrical circuits, but can also result from switching systems or changes in large currents.
-Human-made causes of EMI span both residential and industrial sectors, and some devices can also create interference between internal components.
+Human-made causes of EMI span both residential and industrial sectors and some devices can also create noise or interference between internal components.

 1. Natural Causes of EMI